 - List the signs, symptoms and physiological effects of dehydration.

-- Recognize the evidence based research for maintaining blood glucose levels before, during, and after exercise.
+- List the strategies to maintain appropriate blood glucose levels immediately before, during, and after exercise.

-- Calculate resting metabolic rate and energy requirements based on evidence based research.
+- Calculate resting metabolic rate and energy requirements using the Mifflin-St. Jeor Equation.

 Criteria for Completion: